spacepatcher/softrace/README.md

 docker run -ti --name insert_bolt -v `pwd`/data:/go/src/github.com/spacepatcher/softrace/data:delegated insert_bolt
 ```

-Creating a database file located in `data/bolt/bolt.db` takes several hours (in some cases, with low R/W it will take more than a day, so be patient).
+Creating a database file which is located in `data/bolt/bolt.db` takes several hours (in some cases, with low R/W it will take more than a day, so be patient).
 Total size of the database file by the end of the process is about 38 gigabytes.

 ### Start API service